elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

   * Since we are exchanging messages between stages, how can we do so with back-pressure?

-We have jumped through different abstractions trying to answer those questions until we finally settled on GenStage.
+We have jumped through different abstractions trying to answer those questions until we have finally settled on GenStage.

 ## GenStage

-GenStage is a new Elixir behaviour for exchanging events between Elixir processes with back-pressure.
+GenStage is a new Elixir behaviour for exchanging events with back-pressure between Elixir processes.
 Developers who use GenStage only need to worry about how the data is produced, manipulated and consumed.
 The act of dispatching the data and providing back-pressure is completely abstracted away from the developers.

-As a quick example, let's write a simple pipeline that will produce events as increasing numbers, multiply those numbers by two, and then print them them to terminal.
+As a quick example, let's write a simple pipeline that will produce events as increasing numbers, multiply those numbers by two, and then print them to terminal.
 We will do so by implementing three stages, the `:producer`, the `:producer_consumer` and the `:consumer`.

 Let's start with the producer that we will call `A`.
 Since `A` is a producer, its main responsibility is to receive demand, which is the number of events the consumer is willing to handle, and generate events.
 Those events may be in memory or an external data source.
 For now let's implement a simple counter starting from a given value of `counter` received on `init/1`: